-Boczkiewicz of Dudek.
+All plant communities within the potential project disturbance areas were mapped in the field directly onto 200-scale (1" = 200") color aerial photographs (Aerial Access LLC; flown April, 2004, with mapping revised and updated as necessary on May 2006 imagery) by Scott Boczkiewicz of Dudek.
 The vegetation boundaries were then transferred to same-scale topographic maps and digitized using AutoCAD.
 A geographic information system (GIS) coverage was created using ArcCAD to calculate acreages of each vegetation type and impacts of the proposed project.
-Existing 2004 vegetation mapping was verified and updated in the field (as required) during March 2007 field visits.
-New project component areas were mapped during April and May 2007 field visits.
+Existing 2004 vegetation mapping was verified and updated in the field during March 2007 field visits.
 Community classification used in this report follows Holland (1986).

-A delineation of "waters of the United States," (WOUS) including wetlands, under jurisdiction of the U.S. Army Corps of Engineers (ACOE) was conducted by Tricia Wotipka, Cathleen Weigand, and Scott Boczkiewicz of Dudek on October 25, 2004, within the Adobe Falls Faculty/Staff Housing site.
-An update to the 2004 Adobe Falls delineation as well as a delineation of WOUS including wetlands within or adjacent to the Alvarado Campus, Alvarado Hotel and Viall Alvarado Residence Hall Expansion sites was conducted by Scott Boczkiewicz on March 29, 2007.
+A delineation of "waters of the United States" ("WOUS"), including wetlands, under jurisdiction of the U.S. Army Corps of Engineers (ACOE) was conducted by Tricia Wotipka, Cathleen Weigand, and Scott Boczkiewicz of Dudek on October 25, 2004 within the Adobe Falls Faculty/Staff Housing site.
+An update to the 2004 Adobe Falls delineation, as well as a delineation of WOUS, including wetlands within or adjacent to Alvarado Campus, Alvarado Hotel and Villa Alvarado Residence Hall Expansion sites was conducted by Scott Boczkiewicz on March 29, 2007.
 All previously defined jurisdictional boundaries were field checked and verified on site.
-The ACOE jurisdictional wetlands delineations were conducted in accordance with the 1987 U.S. Army Corps of Engineers Wetland Delineation Manual (TRY-87-1); hydrology, vegetation, and soils were examined at all of the potential wetland sites.
-Munsell Soil Color Charts were used to determine soil chroma and value, and the indicator status of the plant species was determined by using the National List of Plant Species that Occur in Wetlands: California (Region 0) (USFWS 1988).
+The ACOE jurisdictional wetlands delineations were conducted in accordance with the 1987 U.S. Army Corps of Engineers Wetland Delineation Manual (TRY-87-1); hydrology, vegetation, and soils were examined at all of the potential wetland sites with exception to potential vernal pools sites.
+Munsell Soil Color Charts were used to determine soil chroma and value and the indicator status of the plant species was determined by using the U.S. Fish and Wildlife Service National List of Plant Species that Occur in Wetlands: California (Region 0) (USFWS 1988).
+(See data stations in Appendix D, Biological Resources Report, Appx.
+A).
 For this project, areas under the jurisdiction of the California Regional Water Quality Control Board (RWQCB) matched those delineated as ACOE-jurisdictional.
 Areas containing hydrophytic vegetation in association with a stream channel were described as California Department of Fish and Game (CDFG)-jurisdictional.
-Soil pits were dug at six different locations within the sites to verify presence of wetland indicators, and results of the soil investigations were recorded on wetland data station forms.
+Soil pits were dug at six different locations within the site to verify presence of wetland indicators and results of the soil investigations were recorded on wetland data station forms which are included in EIR Appendix D, Biological Resources Report, Appx.
+A.

-2.2.2 Flora
+3.3.2.2.2 Flora

 General botanical surveys of the Adobe Falls Faculty/Staff Housing site were conducted concurrent with vegetation mapping on July 26, 2004, as well as on August 2 and September 7, 2004.
 The surveys were updated during the focused rare plant surveys conducted on February 20 and April 17, 2007.
 Botanical surveys of the remaining seven project sites were conducted between February 20 and May 1, 2007.
 All surveys were conducted by Scott Boczkiewicz of Dudek.
 All upland and wetland areas within each proposed project site were surveyed.
-A cumulative list of plant species observed in the project areas during the surveys is presented in Appendix A. Those plant species that could not be identified immediately in the field were brought into the office for identification.
-Latin and common names of plants follow The Jepson Manual: Higher Plants of California (Hickman 1993).
-When not listed by Hickman (1993), common names follow Beauchamp (1986) or Abrams (1923).
+A cumulative list of plant species observed in the project areas during the surveys is presented in EIR Appendix D, Biological Resources Report, Appx.
+B. Those plant species that could not be identified immediately in the field were brought into the office for identification.
+Latin and common names of plants follow The Jepson Manual Higher Plants of California (Hickman 1993).
+Where not listed in Hickman (1993), common names are taken from Beauchamp (1986) or Abrams (1923).

-2.2.3 Fauna
+3.3.2.2.3 Fauna